Bonaire has the perfect conditions for windsurfing.

 Lac Bay, protected by the Bonaire Marine Park rules and regulations, has the most beautiful turquoise water and balmy breezes.
 It is approximately 8 square kilometers and free from boat traffic.
 There is plenty of room to let loose and enjoy the feel of the board slicing through the calm waters at Lac.

-Beginners can start to learn the sport in knee deep water allowing for easy recovery from falls while the bay’s protective barrier reef lets them gain confidence on the calmest of waters.
+Beginners can start to learn the sport in knee-deep water, allowing for easy recovery from falls, while the bay’s protective barrier reef lets them gain confidence in the calmest of waters.
 More experienced sailors can venture out into the more challenging blue-green swells where there is still some protection from large waves.
-It is here that the wind kicks up a few clicks and the thrills of the sport are realized.
-The even more experienced and adventurous can sail Lac Bay’s outer edges where the mast high swells and strong winds guarantee sailing conditions that are world class.
+It is here that the wind kicks up a few clicks, and the thrills of the sport are realized.
+The even more experienced and adventurous can sail Lac Bay’s outer edges, where the mast’s high swells and strong winds guarantee sailing conditions that are world-class.

-Lac Bay is one of the most beautiful spots on Bonaire and for that matter, in the Caribbean.
+Lac Bay is one of the most beautiful spots on Bonaire and in the Caribbean.
 Since it has come under the protection of the Bonaire Marine Park, it has been designated as a recreation area for Bonaireans and visitors to enjoy.
-There will be no building of additional hotels and Lac Bay Resort and Sorobon Beach Resort will remain the area’s only developments.
+There will be no building of additional hotels, and Lac Bay Resort and Sorobon Beach Resort will remain the area’s only developments.

 These windsurf shops are located right on the edge of the bay itself.
 They rent top-quality equipment and offer all levels of instruction.
 Some of the resorts also offer windsurfing to guests.

 |Dunkerbeck Pro Center